 On Friday night of move-in weekend, APU’s traditional Candela event welcomes students and families with a meaningful ceremony.
 That same evening, the university’s president holds a parents-only Visit with the President event.
 During this time, families have the opportunity to write a note or letter of encouragement to their student.

 Champine says, “We save these letters and put them in their student mailboxes halfway through the semester; this can be very meaningful to the students who receive one.”

 When you drop your student off at college, there’s no reason to rush off.
 Consider immersing yourself in the atmosphere and getting a feel for your child’s new home away from home.
 When you’re miles away, you’ll find comfort in knowing your student is safe and comfortable.

 At APU, there are many fun activities scheduled for students to get to know each other.
-Likewise, parents are encouraged to stay the whole weekend and share in the excitement.
-Afterward, you will thank yourself for having familiarized yourself with your child’s new community.
+Likewise, parents and guardians are encouraged to stay the whole weekend and share in the excitement.
+Afterward, you will thank yourself for having familiarized yourself with your student’s new community.